-- Adult workers who need to understand child protection
+- Adult workers who need to understand safeguarding young people

 - Those working in advocacy organisations

-- To examine professional roles, and responsibilities, the legal and policy framework and challenges in keeping disabled children and young people safe.
+- To examine professional roles, and responsibilities, the legal and policy framework and challenges in keeping disabled young people safe.

-- To consider additional risks, signs, and indicators of abuse to disabled children and young people.
+- To consider additional risks, signs, and indicators of abuse to disabled young people.

-- To explore the significance of understanding what safety means for a child with learning/physical disability.
+- To explore the significance of understanding what safety means for a young person with learning/physical disability.

 - To explore what young people tell us about their experiences and views.